Lesterhuis-Training-en-Consultancy/moodle-local_oauthdirectsso/README.md

 ## Security

-If you discover any security related issues, please email [luuk@MFreak.nl](mailto:luuk@MFreak.nl) instead of using the issue tracker.
+If you discover any security related issues, please email [servicedesk@ltnc.nl](mailto:servicedesk@ltnc.nl) instead of using the issue tracker.

 ## License

-The GNU GENERAL PUBLIC LICENSE.
-Please see [License File](LICENSE.md) for more information.
+Freeware -  Please see https://ltnc.nl/ltnc-plugin-freeware-licentie for more information.